 Deep Sea / Pelagic fishing: Long-distance factory ships.
 Japan, Norway, Russia, China are major deep-sea fishing nations.
 Concerns: overfishing of high-seas stocks, illegal, unreported, unregulated (IUU) fishing.

 Aquaculture: Farming fish, shrimp, oysters in controlled water bodies.
-India is the 3rd largest aquaculture producer globally.
+India is the 3rd largest aquaculture producer globally (FAO SOFIA 2024), after China and Indonesia.
 Concern: mangrove destruction for shrimp farms.

 🔗 Beyond the Book: Blue Economy